-[Dread:] Christopher Tolkien dies, publishing a work left as an editor of JRR Tolkien's work
+[Obvious] Christopher Tolkien, who has published the work left as an editor of JR Tolkien's work, died

-Christopher Tolkien , the third son of JR R. Tolkien, the creator of The Ring Story, has published many Tolkien manuscripts as an editor and has contributed greatly to Tolkien's research in later life.
-I was 95.
+Christopher Tolkien , the third son of JR Tolkien, the author of The Lord of the Rings, who published many Tolkien manuscripts as an editor and contributed greatly to Tolkien's research in posterity, has passed away.
+I was 95 years old.

 Christopher Tolkien has died – The Tolkien Society